 - The thyroid cancer uptake study can be utilized to determine the optimal dose of the radioactive iodine treatment the following day.

 In a hurthle cell cancer uptake scan, the image will determine if there is any evidence of iodine uptake in the body.
 Hurthle cell cancer is not the only reason that iodine can be taken up by tissue.
 One such issue is retained thyroid tissue.
 Approximately 90% of patients will have some uptake of iodine following a total thyroidectomy within the surgical site!
 This is largely expected.
 Just not a lot of uptake.
 In most cases it should be a fraction of a percent around 0.2% or less of the taken dose of radioactive iodine.
 How much retained thyroid tissue is related to the thoroughness of your thyroid surgeon in performing a total thyroidectomy!
 You are in control here.
-Make sure you choose an expert thyroid cancer surgeon.
+Make sure you choose an expert thyroid cancer surgeon. - watch this video on finding an expert surgeon.
 The amount of RAI chosen to treat the hurthle cell cancer is based upon:

 - The level of thyroglobulin while the TSH is elevated for the scan (this is called a stimulated thyroglobulin)